Stage 1 Fire Restrictions in effect for unincorporated plains areas east of Highway 93 (South Foothills), Broadway, and US 36 (North Foothills)

 Information for Victims and Harmed Parties

 At a restorative justice conference, the person harmed is supported to tell their story, ask questions and receive answers about what happened and why, and have input into an agreement for what the responsible party will do to repair harm from the offense.
+If you are interested in learning about restorative justice options, please contact the victim advocate or DA on your case.

 • Being heard and sharing impacts directly with the person who caused the harm